pmukanova/HPImap/README.md

 ## Step7: Create The Deployment Architecture
 ![Deployment_Architecture](https://user-images.githubusercontent.com/9127333/147524495-e3b60ce2-c6af-40f4-9149-2a75372c664e.jpeg)
 As architecture shows I make to API calls: one for Data profiles, second for yearly variables and write the data in blob storages using Azure Databricks.
 After that I intent to dump the data into Azure CosmosDB so data analytics can run their analysis using Azure Analysis services.
-Moreover, I built a monitoring dashboard using Azure Monitor to monitor the resources my pipeline using.
+Moreover, I built a monitoring dashboard using Azure Monitor to monitor the resources my pipeline is using.

 ## Step 8: Build a Monitoring Dashboard
 ![image](https://user-images.githubusercontent.com/9127333/147698040-0a4e9963-c6e0-429b-83b5-1432175d826b.png)

 Link to the Azure Monitor: [Census Dashboard]( https://portal.azure.com/#@perizatmenardgmail.onmicrosoft.com/dashboard/arm/subscriptions/818dc134-6e7c-41a1-91e1-7bd398371a23/resourceGroups/dashboards/providers/Microsoft.Portal/dashboards/288897f7-5fb4-47d6-a662-2c4281604c73 )

+## Conclusion
 The dataset is cleaned and ready for analysis.
 It includes data for social, economic, housing, and demographic information of counties in US.